The Best Thai Restaurants in Montreal

 Restaurant Thaïlande

-Thaïlande Restaurant serves good traditional Thai food in a pleasant decor on Bernard Street.
-The restaurant has been open for more than 17 years and is known for its traditional tables where customers can eat sitting on the floor on cushions.
-Eating at Thailande is definitely an experience in and of itself!
-Photo Restaurant Thailand
+Restaurant Thaïlande serves excellent traditional Thai cuisine in a pleasant setting on Bernard Street.
+Open for over 17 years, the restaurant is known for its traditional low tables where guests sit on floor cushions.
+Dining at Thaïlande is truly an experience in itself!

 88 Rue Bernard Ouest